About Me

 Life, Health, & Wellness Coach

-In my quest for learning, cultivating, and crafting my skills, I pursued additional extensive training in clinical pastoral education, and clinical pastoral counseling and psychotherapy.
-Completed 12 months of clinical pastoral education at St. Luke's Counseling Center and Emory Center for Pastoral Services; and 18 months of clinical pastoral counseling and psychotherapy training at Care and Counseling Center of Georgia, and 12 months at Health Coach Institute (HCI).
-Lastly, I served 3 1/2 years as a volunteer Chaplain and grief and loss counselor at Metro State Women's prison and am a Certified Dementia Practitioner.
+I have pursued extensive training and received clinical supervision in clinical pastoral education, clinical pastoral counseling, and psychotherapy to develop my skills and knowledge.
+I completed 12 months of clinical pastoral education at St. Luke's Counseling Center and Emory Center for Pastoral Services, followed by 18 months of clinical pastoral counseling and psychotherapy training at the Care and Counseling Center of Georgia, and 12 months at the Health Coach Institute (HCI).

-Additionally, I studied music and law that informs my work with clients.
-After working for nine plus years as a paralegal in the field of family and contract law, and volunteering in various outreach ministries I answered the call to ministry and began to work full-time in ministry serving and being an advocate for the voiceless, oppressed, and marginalized.
+I have also served as a volunteer Chaplain and grief and loss counselor at Metro State Women's Prison for 3 1/2 years, and I am a Certified Dementia Practitioner.
+In addition to my pastoral training, I have studied music and law, which have influenced my work with clients.
+I worked for over nine years as a paralegal in family and contract law and volunteered in various outreach ministries before answering the call to ministry and becoming a full-time advocate for the voiceless, oppressed, and marginalized.

 My motto is this quote from Isaiah: